Kikumu/Neural-networks-/README.md

 # Neural-networks-
-A simple ongoing build of a convoluted neural network
+A simple ongoing build of a convolutional neural network

 **ROADMAP**